 The shawl is an absolute joy to wear.
 Worn on the shoulders, the ends hang down nearly to my knees.

 Worn scarf style, it feels luxuriantly engulfing.
 Erin is much more petite than I am; it’s not quite as engulfing on me!
 Your mileage may vary.

 You can also wear it bandanna style, with both ends hanging in front.
 I’ve done that, too.

-The pattern is available through Ravelry for $6 USD.
-Pattern page is here: Tumbling Leaves
+The pattern is available through Ravelry; pattern page is here: Tumbling Leaves